Interior Designer Elkhart Goshen Indiana

 Take a guess...what do you think?

 I realized that even though we were both believers (Romans 5:8 ), neither of us was living like it (Acts 2:38 ).
-So I began a prayer journal and seeking God and I asked him to teach me how to love and respect my husband (of course, this was after the prayers that God would change my husband came back with nothing). so I had to make a change.
-And through a series of mini miracles, I call 'heart changes', I changed and made better decisions that affected our marriage and our family.
-Here's what I learned:
+So I began a prayer journal and seeking God's answers and I asked him to teach me how to love and respect my husband (of course, this was after the prayers that God would change my husband came back with nothing). so I surrendered this to God (better later than never) with a simple prayer of 'let your will be done".
+And through a series of mini miracles, I call 'heart changes', things did change -- just not in the way I expected.
+What changed was me!
+Through God's love notes to me, I decided to follow His example.

 1. Respect him Verbally (Proverbs 31: 11-12) Her husband has full confidence in her